 The User Profile Service (ProfSvc) is dedicated to storing and managing information about computer users in central location.
 It allows usage of My Sites, social tagging and newsfeeds, and allows creating and distributing user profiles through multiple sites and farms.
 When a User Profile service application is created, MS SharePoint server creates and assigns three databases for storing user data – profile, synchronization, and social tagging databases.

-The User Profile Service failed the logon Error message informs about the corruption of the user profile, which prevents you from accessing data stored on the computer.
-It tends to bother Windows 7, 8 & 1o users.
-People tend to say that the error occurs after Windows update or creating new user accounts.
+The User Profile Service failed the logon Error message signals about a corrupted user profile on Windows.
+This issue prevents you from accessing data stored on the computer.
+It bothers Windows 7, 8 & 10 users most frequently.
+The error typically occurs after Windows update or creation of new user accounts.
 When user attempts to login to Windows, the following message appears on the screen:

 The User Profile Service failed the logon.
 User profile cannot be loaded.

 The User Profile Service failed the sign in.
 User profile cannot be loaded.